vipulDessai/game-development-notes/gimp/basics/gimp.md

 - filters -> "Light and shadow" -> long shawdow
 - style -> as finite or fading
 - <img src="./images/drop-shadow-2.png" />

+# colors

+## colors desaturate

+i.e. remove saturation / remove colors / black and white

+- colors -> desaturate -> desaturate

+## colors invert

+i.e. black to white and vice versa

+- colors -> invert

+## colors levels

+powerful tool for adjusting the brightness, contrast, and tonal range of an image using its histogram

+- colors -> levels

 # issues